Isomer: Enantiomers

-The compound chlorofluoromethane CH2ClF, in contrast, is not chiral: the mirror image of its molecule is also obtained by a half-turn about a suitable axis.
+The compound chlorofluoromethane CH2ClF, in contrast, is not chiral; the mirror image of its molecule is also obtained by a half-turn about a suitable axis.

-Another example of a chiral compound is 2,3-pentadiene H3C-CH=C=CH-CH3 a hydrocarbon that contains two overlapping double bonds.
+Another example of a chiral compound is 2,3-pentadiene H3C-CH=C=CH-CH3, a hydrocarbon that contains two overlapping double bonds.
 The double bonds are such that the three middle carbons are in a straight line, while the first three and last three lie on perpendicular planes.
 The molecule and its mirror image are not superimposable, even though the molecule has an axis of symmetry.
 The two enantiomers can be distinguished, for example, by the right-hand rule.
 This type of isomerism is called axial isomerism.

-Enantiomers behave identically in chemical reactions, except when reacted with chiral compounds or in the presence of chiral catalysts, such as most enzymes.
+Enantiomers behave identically in chemical reactions, except when reacting with chiral compounds or in the presence of chiral catalysts, such as most enzymes.
 For this latter reason, the two enantiomers of most chiral compounds usually have markedly different effects and roles in living organisms.
-In biochemistry and food science, the two enantiomers of a chiral molecule – such as glucose – are usually identified, and treated as very different substances.
+In biochemistry and food science, the two enantiomers of a chiral molecule – such as glucose – are usually identified and treated as very different substances.

 Each enantiomer of a chiral compound typically rotates the plane of polarized light that passes through it.
 The rotation has the same magnitude but opposite senses for the two isomers, and can be a useful way of distinguishing and measuring their concentration in a solution.
 For this reason, enantiomers were formerly called "optical isomers".
 However, this term is ambiguous and is discouraged by the IUPAC.